coderefinery/workshop-intro/daily_intro.md

 **Everyone will watch the livestream** of instructors talking and showing demos on Twitch.

-In week 1, there will also be **exercises**, which you can do in two ways: on your own or in team.

 No dedicated (team) exercise time in week 2, but interaction via collaborative document.

 We plan on having a minimum **10 min break every hour**.